NVIDIA/gdrcopy/README.md

 user-space pointer: 0x7f6ae5000000

 gdr_copy_to_mapping num iters for each size: 10000
-WARNING: gdr_copy_to_mapping does not guarantee the visibility of data to pre-launched CUDA kernels.
+WARNING: Measuring the latency of command-issuing latency.
+Data might not be visible to the GPU yet.
 Test                     Size(B)         Avg.Time(us)
 gdr_copy_to_mapping             1             0.0969
 gdr_copy_to_mapping             2             0.0988